 The program has financial resources adequate to fulfill its stated mission and goals.
-Financial support is adequate to sustain all core functions, including offering coursework and other elements necessary to support the full array of degrees and ongoing operations.
+Financial support is adequate to sustain all core functions, including offering coursework and other elements necessary to support the full array of degrees and ongoing operations

-1) Describe the program's budget processes, including all sources of funding.
+1. Describe the program's budget processes, including all sources of funding.

-Our program's budgeting is centralized within the SoM.
+Our program's budgeting is centralized within the School of Medicine.
 Every year, the Program Director submits a revenue projection along with an expenditure request to senior administrators.
 Based on their decision, program operations are adjusted to fall within authorized expenditures.
 The annual budgeting process begins after the first of the year through discussion with program staff regarding material needs (e.g., equipment, supplies, etc.), faculty time and effort, and pending programmatic directions (e.g., course offerings, professional development, etc.).
-These initial projections are reviewed by the Department Chairperson to minimize redundancies and maximize impact and forwarded to the SoM for consideration.
+These initial projections are reviewed by the Department Chairperson to minimize redundancies and maximize impact and forwarded to the School of Medicine for consideration.
 Information regarding the program's approved operating budget, reconciled against other institutional needs, is communicated to the department in late spring for implementation during the next fiscal year (July 1 - June 30).

 The program does not receive a direct State appropriation.
-It does receive University Funds through the SoM that is allocated for expenditure as salary support of our program faculty (tenured, tenure-track, in-residence/non-tenurable and adjunct) and staff.
-Beginning in 2023, the program will receive and manage direct funding of extramural education contracts and anticipates sharing (10%) any related indirect costs associated with projects sponsored by faculty holding primary appointments in the Department of Public health Sciences.
+It does receive University Funds through the School of Medicine that is allocated for expenditure as salary support of our program faculty (tenured, tenure-track, in-residence/non-tenurable and adjunct) and staff.
+Beginning in 2023, the program started to receive and manage direct funding of extramural education contracts and anticipates sharing (10%) any related indirect costs associated with projects sponsored by faculty holding primary appointments in the Department of Public health Sciences.

-All tuition for in-person course enrollment is paid to the UConn Graduate School, which returns the tuition to the SoM and retains fees to support its operating expense.
-In turn, the SoM utilizes revenue projections to determine the program's annual operating budget.
+All tuition for in-person course enrollment is paid to the UConn Graduate School, which returns the tuition to the School of Medicine and retains fees to support its operating expense.
+In turn, that revenue is used to project the program's operating budget.